-Total investment in land at year end amounted to \$1,312,676.
-Total investment in depreciable capital assets at year-end amounted to \$30,642,475 (net of accumulated depreciation), an increase of \$7,343,372 from the prior year.
-This increase is primarily due to new generators that were purchased in 2020.
+The total investment in land at year end amounted to \$1,312,676.
+The total investment in depreciable capital assets at year-end amounted to \$30,864,417 (net of accumulated depreciation), an increase of \$221,942 from the prior year.
 This investment in depreciable capital assets includes structures and improvements, equipment and furnishings, and infrastructure assets.